December 25

 4. Eugenia is depicted in a church painting in the small village of

-Santa Eugenia in North Portugal as a boy dressed in Roman era
+Santa Eugenia in North Portugal, dressed in the Roman era

 attire.